mndillon/toki-pona-nanpa-linja-n/README.md

 8  win
 9  nen

-10 = ten (only used to represent the whole numeric value of 10 on it's own otherwise wanon)
+10 = ten (use wanon, may use ten only if it represents the whole numeric value with no other parts)
 ```

 ---